Quick Answer

 Treat the early post-launch period as calibration, not completion.
 Keep a short issue log with the page involved, the friction observed, and the fix applied so you do not repeat the same mistakes when you add pages or channels later.

-Setting rates is one of the hardest parts for new freelancers, and this evidence set focuses on pricing errors that can become expensive over time.
+Setting rates is one of the hardest parts for new freelancers, and pricing errors can become expensive over time.
 Prioritize clear pricing decisions before making broader process changes.

 Scale in layers on your live site instead of rebuilding by default.
 Add upgrades in sequence, tie changes to your own performance signals, and keep offer language consistent wherever prospects find you.